kudobuilder/kudo/keps/0008-framework-testing.md

 #### TestCase object

 When searching a test case file, if a `TestCase` object is found, it includes settings to apply to the case.
-This object is not required - if it is not specied then defaults are used.
+This object is not required - if it is not specified then defaults are used.
 No more than one `TestCase` should be defined in a test case.

 ```
 type TestCase struct {